camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

    The `bindingType` attribute determines which version of the linked form will be used:

-   - `latest`: the latest deployed version at the point in time the user task is activated
+   - `latest`: the latest deployed version at the moment the user task is activated
    - `deployment`: the version that was deployed together with the currently running version of the process

    :::note